jpype-project/jpype/doc/dbapi2.rst

     The threadsafety level is 2 meaning "Threads may share the module and connections".
 But the actual threading level depends on the driver implementation that JDBC is connected to.
-Connections for many databases are synchronized so they can be shared, but threads must execute statement in series.
+Connections for many databases are synchronized so they can be shared, but threads must execute statements in series.
 Connections in the module are implemented in Python and have per object resources that cannot be shared.
 Attempting to use a connection with a thread other than the thread that created it will